 Patients come to the hospital the day of surgery and are put to sleep by anesthesia.
 Through a laparoscopic approach, the surgeon staples across the stomach, creating a pouch about the size of an egg and then bypassing 25% of the small intestines.
 The new stomach pouch limits the amount of food patients can consume in one sitting.
 In bypassing a portion of the intestines, we also limit the time food can mix with digestive juices, this again drives production of hormones that prolong satisfaction with less food.

-The entire procedure usually takes about an hour and a half.
+The entire gastric bypass procedure usually takes about an hour and a half.
 The recovery after surgery is essentially the same as the sleeve gastrectomy.
 Most patients go home in a day or two, once they are walking, breathing and drinking appropriately.
 Return to work varies between a week and a month based on physical requirements of your job.
 A few more vitamins are required after surgery compared to a sleeve gastrectomy because of the smaller pouch and the bypassing of some of the small intestine.

 - The surgeon staples across the stomach, creating a pouch about the size of an egg